Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 1,664,727 people, 758,345 houses or apartments, and a median cost of homes of $1,027,761, New York house prices are not only among the most expensive in New York, New York real estate also is some of the most expensive in all of America.
+With a population of 1,628,701, 758,345 total housing units (homes and apartments), and a median house value of $1,036,678, New York house prices are not only among the most expensive in New York, New York real estate also is some of the most expensive in all of America.

 Large apartment complexes or high rise apartments are the single most common housing type in New York, accounting for 94.93% of the borough's housing units.
 Other types of housing that are prevalent in New York include duplexes, homes converted to apartments or other small apartment buildings ( 3.15%), single-family detached homes ( 1.06%).
-This particular housing mix is relatively uncommon and characteristic of boroughs that are compact and walkable, and which often have a lively downtown.
+Boroughs that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of boroughs are often walkable and compact, and often have a lively downtown.

 New York is dominated by renter-occupied one, two, or no bedrooms apartments.
 76.81% of New York's dwellings are rentals.